 Echocardiography provides your doctor with a comprehensive evaluation of the heart’s function and structure, including the chambers and valves.

 Strain imaging combined with echocardiography further evaluates the function of the heart muscle using cardiac ultrasound.
 This method is particularly useful in identifying subtle changes in heart function.
-Dr. Tamarappoo says strain imaging is better because it can detect changes in your heart’s performance even before they show up as clinical symptoms.
+Strain imaging is better because it can detect changes in your heart’s performance even before they show up as clinical symptoms.

 Treating heart issues